Battle of Baia

 The Battle of Baia (Bătălia de la Baia; moldvabányai csata) was fought on December 15, 1467, between Moldavian prince Stephen the Great and the Hungarian king, Matthias Corvinus.
-The battle was the last Hungarian attempt to subdue Moldavia after several previous failures.
 Corvinus invaded Moldavia as a consequence of Stephen's annexation of Chilia—a fortress and harbour on the coast of the Black Sea—from Hungarian and Wallachian forces.
 It had belonged to Moldavia centuries earlier.

-The battle was a Moldavian victory, ending Hungarian claims on Moldavia.
+Both sides claimed victory, but it was a de facto Moldavian victory since they managed to halt the Hungarian advance by injuring Matthias.